seek-oss/dynamodb-image-buildkite-plugin/README.md

 [![GitHub Release](https://img.shields.io/github/release/seek-oss/dynamodb-image-buildkite-plugin.svg)](https://github.com/seek-oss/dynamodb-image-buildkite-plugin/releases)

-A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) that introspects the schema of DynamoDB tables and then publishes multi-arch (linux/arm64 and linux/amd64) [amazon/dynamodb-local](https://hub.docker.com/r/amazon/dynamodb-local) images with these schemas to [ECR](https://aws.amazon.com/ecr/).
+A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) that introspects the schema of DynamoDB tables and then publishes linux/arm64 [amazon/dynamodb-local](https://hub.docker.com/r/amazon/dynamodb-local) images with these schemas to [ECR](https://aws.amazon.com/ecr/).

+Publishing multi-architecture images is no longer supported.
+These were removed since all observed plugin usage occurs on arm64 architectures and it simplifies image tagging in [ECR](https://aws.amazon.com/ecr/).
+If you have a use case for multi-architecture images, please open an issue.

 ## Usage Requirements